 2. The Nairobi Arboretum

 For nature lovers, the Nairobi Arboretum is a must-visit picnic spot.
 This 30.4-hectare (75.12-acre) park is home to about 350 tree species, making it a haven for birds, butterflies, and other wildlife.
-Take a stroll along the well-marked paths and choose a spot under the shade of a towering tree to enjoy your picnic.
+Stroll along the well-marked paths and choose a spot under the shade of a towering tree to enjoy your picnic.
 Keep an eye out for the resident monkeys playing among the branches!

 3. Karura Forest

-If you’re looking for a picnic spot that offers a wide range of activities, Karura Forest is the place to go.
+If you are looking for a picnic spot that offers a wide range of activities, Karura Forest is the place to go.
 This urban forest boasts several walking and cycling trails, making it perfect for those who want to combine their picnic with outdoor adventures.
-You can rent a bike, explore the lush forest, and then settle down for a picnic in one of the designated areas.
+You can rent a bike, explore the lush forest, and then settle down for a picnic in one designated area.

 The picnic fee per person is Ksh.
 150 for adults and Ksh.
 100 for kids below 12 years.
-Don’t forget to explore the park’s waterfalls.
+Do not forget to explore the park’s waterfalls.

 4. Uhuru Gardens